Skip Navigation

 Total 88 405 194 88 611 1,386

-School-based spaces are those that are located in schools, and are determined through Ministry of Education’s capital planning process.
-Halton will add 792 school based spaces by 2026, through school-based, child care construction projects which are already planned and underway.
+School-based spaces are those located in schools and are determined through the Ministry of Education’s capital planning process.
+Halton will add school based spaces each year up to 2026 in accordance with the Province’s directed growth plan, through school-based, child care construction projects which are already planned and underway.

 Child Care Operators Participating in CWELCC: Licence Revisions

-As part of the Ministry of Education’s licensing process, operators currently enrolled in CWELCC seeking to revise their licence must submit a licence revision request in the Ministry’s Child Care Licensing System (CCLS) and seek service system manager advice for any of the following changes:
+As part of the Ministry of Education’s licensing process, CWELCC-enrolled operators seeking a licence revision must submit a request in the Ministry’s Child Care Licensing System (CCLS) and seek service system manager advice for any of the following changes:

 • Licensed capacity